stevenrobertson/sd-docs/report/misc.md

 Atomic writes to L2 also have reduced throughput and increased latency compared to shared memory.

-Shared memory, however, is scarce.
-To attain reasonable occupancy, at least 1024 iterating threads must be present on a device; the swap buffers associated with these threads occupies at least 4K, and the consolidation queues, discussed later in this section, occupy another 16K.
-With administrative overhead, this information consumes no less than half of the 48K maximum available shared memory on each core.
-Accumulations must therefore be conducted in under 24K of RAM.

 Using the 16-bit software floating-point method, as well as 2× subsampling of color information, each accumulator requires an average of 3.5 bytes of storage.
 To enable fast, radix-based binning, the number of bins in the final accumulation step must be a power of two.
-Using these parameters, we find that the final bin step requires
+Less than 24K of shared memory is available, as will be discussed later.
+Under these parameters, we find that a suitable size for the shared-memory accumulation buffer is 4,096 entries, consuming 14K of shared memory.

 <!--